jpsca/jinjax/docs/content/guides/css_and_js.mdx

 ```

 The middleware uses the battle-tested [Whitenoise library](http://whitenoise.evans.io/) and will only respond to the *.css* and *.js* files inside the component(s) folder(s).
-Yo must install it first:
+You must install it first:

 ```bash
 pip install jinjax[whitenoise]